-- The greatest concentrations of people aged 65 and over are in the coastal settlements of Abergele, Rhos on Sea, Llandudno (Craig-y-Don and Penrhyn wards) and Deganwy.
-Craig-y-Don electoral division has the highest proportion of people aged over 65 in its population (39.1%).
+- The greatest concentrations of people aged 65 and over are in the coastal settlements of Abergele, Towyn, Rhos on Sea, Llandudno (Craig-y-Don, Gogarth and Penrhyn wards), Deganwy and Dwygyfylchi.
+Craig-y-Don electoral division has the highest proportion of people aged over 65 in its population (39.6%).

 - By far the youngest age profile in the County Borough is to be found in the Llysfaen electoral division / community council area, with only 14.0% of the population aged 65+, and 23.2% aged under 16.

 Next update - August 2019